IHE/HIE-Whitepaper/README.md

 The national extensions and the mandatory IHE profiles are legally anchored as part of the ordinances to the law of the electronic patient dossier.
 Communities and their vendors verify the compliance to the IHE profiles performing [Swiss specific interoperability tests](https://ehealthsuisse.ihe-europe.net/gazelle/testing/testsDefinition/testsList.seam?testType=2&testStatus=1) as part of a certification process.

-While initially planned to April 2020, the go live was postponed due to the COVID-19 pandemia to April 2021.
+While initially planned for April 2020, due to the COVID-19 pandemic, the go live was postponed until April 2021.

 ### 8.1.6 And many more